Energy Step Code

 Step Code for Part 3 buildings does not come into effect until January 1, 2022.
 Understanding that most of the development applications received in the latter half of 2021 will not apply for a building permit or begin construction until 2022 or later, rezoning and development applications received after June 1, 2021 (with relevant major occupancy types) will need to demonstrate compliance with Step Code requirements that will be in place at the time of construction.
 See the ENERGY STEP CODE REQUIREMENTS FOR PART 3 BUILDINGS bulletin for details on submission requirements.

 For Part 9 residential buildings, we are offering several building permit rebates for a limited time (maximum of three per incentive per builder) including:

 - $1,000 for builders achieving Step 5

 FortisBC also offers rebates at each step for Part 9 residential buildings.
 These rebates range depending on the Step achieved.
 Additional rebates are available for appliances and high-efficiency water heaters.
 Visit Better Homes BC’s webpage for more information and eligibility requirements.

 For Part 3 construction, FortisBC offers rebates up to $500,000.
 Visit the Commercial New Construction Performance Incentives website for details.

 Energy Advisors are third-party consultants who have been registered by service organizations licensed by Natural Resources Canada (NRCan) to deliver NRCan’s EnerGuide Rating System (ERS), ENERGY STAR® for New Homes and R-2000 programs.
-An Energy Advisor can provide both energy modelling and airtightness testing: the two compliance services needed to demonstrate compliance under the BC Energy Step Code for Part 9 buildings.
+An Energy Advisor can provide both energy modeling and airtightness testing: the two compliance services needed to demonstrate compliance under the Energy Step Code for Part 9 buildings.

 For a list of licensed Energy Advisors that service the Kelowna area, visit the Better Homes BC webpage.